Dear Alumni,

 Dr. Stewart was an undergraduate student athlete at Stanford and received his BS and MS in Biological Sciences in 2001.
 He returned to Stanford in 2010 to complete his residency and fellowship in Diagnostic Radiology and joined the faculty as an Assistant Clinical Professor in 2015.
 He served as the Director of Body Imaging at the South Bay Cancer and Director of Quality Management for the Department of Radiology until 2018.

-Currently, Dr. Stewart splits his time as a practicing radiologist at Stanford and as the Vice President of Clinical Affairs at Nines, Inc, a startup company headquartered in Palo Alto looking to utilize advanced technology and machine learning to empower radiologists and improve patient care.
+Dr. Stewart continues to practice clinically as a radiologist for Stanford and is helping lead early stage healthcare companies looking to utilize advanced technology and machine learning to empower physicians and improve patient care.
 He also continues to serve as an undergraduate pre-major advisor for incoming students at Stanford and maintains close ties with the Stanford Department of Athletics in helping recruit high school student athletes interested in careers in medicine.

 Nathan Trinklein